erlend-sh/erlend-sh/README.md

 **Location:** Oslo, Norway\
 **Name pronunciation:** Erlend can be pronounced the same way you’d pronounce “Alan” or “Allen”, as in Alan Turing or Allen Ginsberg.
 But earl-end is also fine!\
 **Pronouns:** he/him
+**Religion:** all and none of them

+**Work Brief:** *I've been working in open source, games and web tech for the past 15 years.
+- 7 years leading the [jMonkeyEngine](https://jmonkeyengine.org/).
+We made a fully functional *game engine* together, which has been used professionally and is still actively maintained today.
+- 4 years at [Discourse](https://www.discourse.org/), first as a Community Advocate and eventually VP of Community.
+We put the final nail in the coffin of closed-source, proprietary forum software.
+- 3 years and still actively involved with the [Amethyst organisation](https://amethyst.rs/), the [Rust GameDev Working Group](https://www.rust-lang.org/governance/wgs/gamedev) and the [Rust gamedev ecosystem](https://arewegameyet.rs/) at large.
+- Few months in and increasingly more involved with [Heroic Labs](https://heroiclabs.com/) as an Open Source Strategist, Game Designer and Community Manager.

+**Personal Brief:**
+I practice openness to the greatest extent possible, in my professional as well as my personal life.
+I'm actively trying to decsribe what that looks like in the open source book called [Open Source for Everyone](https://openeveryone.substack.com/p/open-source-for-everyone).
+Most of my influences are listed in the [Openness Curriculum](https://github.com/equitableopen/openness-movement_curriculum).
+I also made a podcast called [Value in Open](https://www.valueinopen.fm/), but it is on hold until I can make time for it again.

 # **Work-centric bio**

-**Brief:** *Erlend has been working in open source, games and web tech for the past 15 years.
-Recently he worked 4 years at [Discourse](https://www.discourse.org/) as VP of Community.
-He is now consulting as an Open Source Strategist for [Heroic Labs](https://heroiclabs.com/) and runs the podcast [Value in Open](https://www.valueinopen.fm/).
-He also maintains the [Openness Curriculum](https://github.com/equitableopen/openness-movement_curriculum).*

 ## Wc3 Modding